namyeon/namyeon.github.io/who.md

 . mossy woods & big rivers<br>
 .
 MCU movies<br>

-If you're interested in my research, then let's talk - namyeonlee [at] mizzou [dot] edu.
+If you're interested in my work, then let's talk - namyeonlee [at] mizzou [dot] edu.
 Or find me on other online presences:

 . <a href="https://www.twitter.com/namyeon_lee/">Twitter</a> <br>